 It is notable that the X-T4 has a microphone port, which is missing on the GX80.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Fujifilm X-T4 (unlike the GX80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the X-T4 and the GX80 are recent models that are part of the current product line-up.
 The GX80 replaced the earlier Panasonic GX7, while the X-T4 followed on from the Fujifilm X-T3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T4 Manual (free pdf) or the online Panasonic GX80 Manual.
+Further information on the features and operation of the X-T4 and GX80 can be found, respectively, in the Fujifilm X-T4 Manual (free pdf) or the online Panasonic GX80 Manual.